Even if it’s not snowing outside, the icy roads of winter present a challenge for drivers.

 Be smart and go slow.

-If you are approaching a hill and you can see that there’s traffic ahead, don’t carry on and stop half-way up it.
-If you do this, you could end up finding it hard to grip and get the momentum to pull your vehicle up the incline again.
+If you’re approaching a hill and you can see that there’s traffic ahead, don’t carry on and stop half-way up it.
+If you do this, you could end up finding it hard to grip and get the momentum to pull your car up the incline again.

 Similarly, you shouldn’t use it as an excuse to speed up hills just to get past them.
 Doing this could result in you losing control of your vehicle.